Fully Equipped Classrooms

-All University classrooms are now equipped so that students and faculty can participate in classroom sessions remotely, in-person, or in combination.
-Watch this short video demonstration of the new “remote ready” features of University classrooms or this video demonstration of the entire teaching station for more information.
+All University classrooms are equipped so that students and faculty can participate in classroom sessions in multiple modalities (remote, hybird, in-person).
+Watch this short video demonstration of the “remote ready” features of University classrooms or this video demonstration of the entire teaching station for more information.

 In addition to the permanent multimedia in 116 rooms, 12 portable OWL systems provide portable remote, hybrid or in-person videoconferencing for smaller seminar room areas and other rooms where permanent fixtures are less practical.
 Four audio, conferencing and video setups offer complete remote system setups for alternative spaces not normally considered as classrooms, such as large meeting rooms or even some protected spaces out-of-doors.

-Several options exist at Furman for effectively delivering content in hybrid flexible environments.
+Several options exist at Furman for effectively delivering content in your courses.
 Instructional technology and learning management systems can be utilized to engage students collaboratively, regardless of their specific mode of course engagement.
-For specific ideas about how to utilize many of these resources in your classroom, check out the information available here.

 At Furman, every student is automatically enrolled in Moodle courses and each faculty member is encouraged to utilize the learning management system as a “hub” of online course material.
 In Moodle, you can ask students to:

-The Zoom interface, for example, includes video conferencing, a chat window, screen sharing, and whiteboard features that make virtual learning highly interactive.
+The Zoom interface, for example, includes video conferencing, a chat window, screen sharing, and whiteboard features that make engagement highly interactive.
 Students join via a link you provide.
-For a comprehensive guide to educating through zoom, including tips on how to get started, instructions on setting up remote class sessions, and information about how to record videos or class sessions and utilize interactive features like small group breakout rooms, visit here.
+For a comprehensive guide to educating through zoom, including tips on how to get started, instructions on setting up a session, and information about how to record videos or class sessions and utilize interactive features like small group breakout rooms, visit here.
 Professor of Classics Chris Blackwell has these tips for utilizing multiple devices to facilitate FurmanFlex instruction through Zoom.
 A full list of Zoom video tutorials and frequently asked questions is available online and don’t forget to consider how to make your Zoom sessions more inclusive.

 Zoom Operation Notes: